Lorentzian Vacuum Transitions in Ho\v{r}ava-Lifshitz Gravity: Introduction

 On the other hand it is well known that GR is not a renormalizable theory.
 Thus its application to very small distances as those associated to the early universe is expected to fail.
 Instead of that an important proposal to describe quantum effects of gravity is the Ho\v{r}ava-Lifshitz (HL) theory \cite{Horava:2009uw} (for some recent reviews, see \cite{Weinfurtner:2010hz,Sotiriou:2010wn,Wang:2017brl,Mukohyama:2010xz} and references therein).
 Ho\v{r}ava-Lifshitz theory is a theory with an anisotropic scaling of spacetime and consequently it is not Lorentz invariant at high energies (ultraviolet (UV)).
 However it is a well behaved description at small distances due to the incorporation of higher order derivative terms in the spatial components of the curvature to the usual Einstein-Hilbert action giving rise to a ghost-free theory.
 Thus this theory is more appropriate to describe the quantum effects of the gravitational field, as the vacuum decay processes in the early stages of the universe evolution.

 It is important to remark that HL theory is a theory whose low energy limit which connects with GR is troublesome.
 The parameters of the theory are the critical exponent $z$ and the foliation parameter $\lambda$.
 This last parameter is associated with a restricted foliation compatible with the Lifshitz scaling.
 In the low energy limit $z \to 1$ the Lorentz invariance is recovered.
 In the infrared (IR) limit the $z \to 1$ limit is accompanied of the limit $\lambda \to 1$, where the full diffeomorphisms symmetry is recovered and consequently the usual foliation of the ADM formalism is regained.
 In addition the higher order derivative terms in the action have to be properly neglected in order to get the correct limit.
 As we mentioned before the GR limit is problematic since it remains an additional degree of freedom (in some cases interpreted as dark matter) which leads to a perturbative IR instability \cite{Sotiriou:2010wn,Mukohyama:2010xz,Izumi:2011eh,Gumrukcuoglu:2011ef}.
 The non-projectable version of the HL theory has the possibility to remove this unphysical degree of freedom.
 Thus it represents an advantage over the projective theory.
 However in the case in which one is concern with the Wheeler-DeWitt (WDW) equation, both approaches give the same result.
 In consequence we will work with the projectable version.
+In order to deal with these infrared instabilities several alternative proposals has been presented such as in \cite{Cognola:2016gjy,Zhu:2011xe}, the former one was tested against gravitational waves measurements \cite{Casalino:2018wnc}.

 Since HL theory represents an improvement over GR in the high energy regime, it is natural that quantum gravity aspects of the theory are of great interest.
 Indeed, canonical quantization of the theory has been extensively studied.
 For example, some of the papers describing solutions of Ho\v{r}ava-Lifshitz's gravity in quantum cosmology in the minisuperspace are \cite{Bertolami:2011ka,Christodoulakis:2011np,Pitelli:2012sj,Vakili:2013wc,Obregon:2012bt,Benedetti:2014dra,Cordero:2017egl}.